Penny Auctions 101 – What Exactly Is It?

 Important Penny Auction Rules – How To Bid In A Penny Auctions

-- First – a bidder (you) must pay a small, non-refundable fee.
-Each bid costs around $.60 per bid depending on which site you are on.
-IE you have to buy bids to participate at all.
+• First – a bidder (you) must pay a fee to purchase bids.
+Bids cost ~$.50 per bid depending on which site you are on.

 In a nutshell, penny auction sites utilize a pay-per bid business model where you as the bidder must purchase bids in order to participate in their auctions.